 Got it?
 Now divide it by fifty-two (the typical length of a student tenancy) to get your weekly budget.

-There are three main credit agencies to check with as different credit providers will check with different agencies: Experian, Equifax, and TransUnion (previously Call Credit).
+There are three main credit agencies to check with as different credit providers will check with different agencies.
+Choose from Experian, Equifax, and TransUnion (previously Call Credit).

 Thankfully, there’s a few free tools (and we know you love free stuff) to help you conduct a quick credit check: